-Visual Artists Ireland is the all Ireland development and resource body for professional visual artists.
+Visual Artists Ireland: The Representative Body for Professional Artists.
+It provides practical support to visual artists in all art forms throughout their careers.
 It provides services, facilities and resources for artists, operates an artistic programme and acts as an advocate for the interests of artists.

 - PROVIDE services, facilities and resources to individual artists and the visual arts sector